mmarini/search_app/README.md

     Returned 1 entries of type Organization

-The options for selecting the type (Organization, Ticket, User) uses the arrow keys to select The options for selecting the field to search against also uses the arrow keys, but also enables you to filter that list by typing
+The options for selecting the type (Organization, Ticket, User) uses the arrow keys to select

+The options for selecting the field to search against also uses the arrow keys, but also enables you to filter that list by typing

+The search term and the searched item will be highlighted to make it a bit easier to see what you searched on in the results

 Option 2 (List Searchable Fields) will display a list of searchable fields: